 The US recognised that India’s billion-plus population and growing economic power would make it a formidable ally.
 Its achievement of deeper ties came at the price of disregarding India’s non-compliance with the NPT, as well as its promise to strengthen political and military cooperation.
 It also paved the way for the US to replace France and Russia as India’s major source of arms.

 Europe is still in a regionalisation stage, redefining itself within a new and larger political structure.
 As such, it can be expected to be neutral concerning projecting power outside its borders.
 Europe does not currently have the military infrastructure, capability or will to involve itself in the Asian sphere of influence.
 All it can do is defend itself against any future direct attack.
-Only if Europe faced attack from a remilitarized Russia would this dynamic see an exception, demanding the rejuvenation of NATO.
+Only if Europe faced attack from a remilitarised Russia would this dynamic see an exception, demanding the rejuvenation of NATO.
 Such a scenario, however, is unlikely in Russia’s legacy stage.
 The role of Britain, on the other hand, is not determined.
 Although a longstanding member of the EU, it has strongly allied itself to the US throughout the twentieth century.
 Under a disastrous labour government, Britain suffered a significant economic setback, but its geopolitical view of the world and its enduring Commonwealth ties could make it a key part of the new democratic alliance, particularly for India and Australia.
-Indeed, the decline of Britain’s special relationship with the US will arguably enable British foreign policy to be more balanced and objective, and thus effective, in the coming decades.
+Indeed, the decline of Britain’s special relationship with the US will arguably enable British foreign policy to be more balanced and objective, and thus effective, in the coming decades by focussing on the Indo Pacific region, and as such the UK will find itself quickly drawn into any war that China starts in the region.

 As an empire falls into decline, so does its web of alliances, which have been created to strengthen its borders.
 The larger partners may be able to defend themselves, but the smaller ones become prey to the new order.
 For the US, three diplomatic relationships are worthy of discussion in this regard: NATO, South Korea and Israel.